drewwilimitis/JMIR_CV_Tutorial/notebooks/README.md

 # Cross-Validation Tutorial: Predictive Modeling in Healthcare
 ___

-We are releasing this open-source code base alongside a manuscript we hope to publish soon that covers cross-validation and model evaluation methods while offering an applied demonstration using best cross-validation practices using the widely available MIMIC-III dataset. <br>
+We are releasing this open-source code repository alongside a manuscript we hope to publish soon.
+Our work outlines the funadmental approach of cross-validation for model evaluation and model selection with a focus on applied predictive modeling in healthcare.
+We offer an applied demonstration of cross-validation best practices with exemplar problems in classification (in-hospital morality prediction) and regression (length-of-stay prediction) using the widely available MIMIC-III dataset. <br>

 As we await manuscript review and our code base requires further polishing, we give a list of sources below that we found helpful.